waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quests & Puzzles

+### Puzzle-Solving Methodology
+1.  **Observe:** Describe the situation based only on what I see.
+2.  **Hypothesize:** Form a single, testable hypothesis.
+3.  **Test:** Design and execute the simplest possible test.
+4.  **Conclude:** State whether the hypothesis was confirmed or denied.
+Document all steps.

 ### Ilex Forest - Farfetch'd Puzzle
-*   **Objective:** Herd the Farfetch'd (object_id 1) to the apprentice at `(7, 28)`.
+*   **Objective:** Herd the Farfetch'd to the apprentice at `(7, 28)`.
 *   **Verified Mechanics:**
     *   The Farfetch'd's movement and orientation are changed by my position relative to it.
 There are no interactable 'twigs'.
-    *   The bird's reaction depends on my position relative to it.
-    *   Wild battles or direct interaction (pressing 'A') reset the puzzle.
+    *   Interacting directly (pressing 'A') or getting into a wild battle resets the puzzle by making the bird disappear and reappear elsewhere.
-*   **Current Hypothesis:** I need to use the twigs to manipulate the Farfetch'd's position and orientation to guide it towards the apprentice.
+*   **Current Hypothesis:** I need to find the Farfetch'd again and then use my position to manipulate its movement systematically.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.